syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/unexpected-token.md

 We suspect that the "Unexpected token T in JSON at position 0" error occurs in the Linux platform due to the missing of the Pdfium.dll in your environment.
 We have embedded the Pdfium rendering engine in our PDF Viewer, so the Pdfium.dll will be generated on runtime within your project location.

 However, we have exposed the **ReferencePath** API to set the pdfium library location path.
 We can place the pdfium library in project location and refer the project location to the ReferencePath.
-Please find the below code to set the pdfium location inside the wwwroot folder.
+Find the below code to set the pdfium location inside the wwwroot folder.

 ```csharp